yegor256/blog/_drafts/prestructor.md

 ---

-Making constructors pre-process the arguments before encapsulating them seems to be a
+Making constructors pre-process the arguments before encapsulating them seems to be
 [bad practice]({% pst 2015/may/2015-05-07-ctors-must-be-code-free %}).
 However, very often it's necessary to do exactly that: perform some manipulations with the objects provided as arguments and only then assign them to the attributes of the constructed object.
-For this purpose I suggest to use prestructors, which could be methods or standalone objects.
+For this purpose I suggest using prestructors, which could be methods or standalone objects.

 <!--more-->